Daemen University transfer policies are established by and periodically reviewed by the University's Educational Policy Committee.

 In both cases, credit is applied to the student’s program in the elective credit area(s).

-Daemen College also gives credit for examinations such as Advance Placement (AP), College Level Examination Placement (CLEP), Defense Activities Non-Traditional Education Support (DANTES), the International Baccalaureate program (IB), etc. Minimum grade requirements have been established for such programs, and this information, along with course transfer equivalencies, is provided on the "Find Course Equivalency" site.
+Daemen University also gives credit for examinations such as Advance Placement (AP), College Level Examination Placement (CLEP), Defense Activities Non-Traditional Education Support (DANTES), the International Baccalaureate program (IB), etc. Minimum grade requirements have been established for such programs, and this information, along with course transfer equivalencies, is provided on the "Find Course Equivalency" site.

-In addition, the College gives credit for military courses and/or other non-traditional learning environs which have been reviewed by the American Council on Education (ACE).
+In addition, the University gives credit for military courses and/or other non-traditional learning environs which have been reviewed by the American Council on Education (ACE).
 The evaluator will follow the ACE recommendations in awarding such credit.

-While Daemen does not ordinarily accept Credit for Life Experience or Challenge Exam credit awarded from another institution as transfer credit, the College does have procedures in place for students who feel their background and/or experience may result in an award of academic credit towards their program at Daemen.
+While Daemen does not ordinarily accept Credit for Life Experience or Challenge Exam credit awarded from another institution as transfer credit, the University does have procedures in place for students who feel their background and/or experience may result in an award of academic credit towards their program at Daemen.
 Students seeking Credit for Life Experience or Challenge Exam credit will find the procedures for same in the "Academic Standards and Regulations" portion of the Undergraduate catalog.

-Daemen College maintains and regularly updates articulation agreements with the following colleges: Erie Community College; Genesee Community College; Herkimer County Community College; Jamestown Community College; Monroe Community College; Niagara County Community College; Trocaire College; Villa Maria College.
+Daemen University maintains and regularly updates articulation agreements with the following colleges: Erie Community College; Genesee Community College; Herkimer County Community College; Jamestown Community College; Monroe Community College; Niagara County Community College; Trocaire College; Villa Maria College.
 Daemen faculty confer regularly with colleagues at these and other colleges in an effort to revise current agreements, and to expand articulation agreements with new partners.
 Specifics of each articulation agreement are published on the Transfer Courses site.

 Students who attend colleges outside of the United States are required to provide a transcript from a professional foreign credential evaluation service.
 For consistency in foreign evaluations, Daemen recommends World Education Services (WES) or Josef Silny and Associates, Inc..
 If, however, it is not possible to obtain an evaluation from either of these evaluation services or if the student has had their credits evaluated by another foreign evaluation service, we will give transfer credit as long as said service is a member of The National Association of Credential Evaluator Services (NACES).